-To learn more about application requirements for the program, visit our Program Admissions page.
+To learn more about program admissions, visit our Admission Requirements page.

 Royal Roads University works with a competency- and outcomes-based learning model.
 Learning outcomes are clear, plain-language descriptors tied to evidence-informed competencies in climate adaptation that students must demonstrate in order to successfully complete the program.

-In the MACAL program, there are six key competency domains:
+In the GD in Climate Action Leadership program, there are six key competency domains:

 Competencies include knowledge, skills, abilities and behaviors that lead to the effective performance of individuals’ activities.
 Competencies inform the learning outcomes, which focus learning and assessment activities and helps employers understand the benefits of the program.
 Read more about learning outcomes.

 This graduate diploma is designed for existing and aspiring climate action leadership services professionals.